pvcnt/mergeable/apps/website/src/content/docs/self-host/index.md

 * **Customizability:** By deploying your own instances, you may personalise it in such a way it fits your workflow.
 For example, you may connect to an internal GitHub Enterprise instance.

-## Comparison
+## Compare methods

-The following table showcases the supported deployment methods:
+The following deployment methods are currently supported:

 | Name                     | Use cases                             |
 |--------------------------|---------------------------------------|